vincent-sanchez/turtle_day_18_spirograph/README.md

-# turtle_day_18_spirograph
+# 100 Days of Code | Day 18 | Turtle Spirograph

-This repository contains the Python files I created to solve the Day 18 spirograph exercise of the 100 Days of Code Python course by Dr. Angela Yu.
+main.py file waw created for Day 18 of the 100 Days of Code: Python course from Dr. Angela Yu.
+This version of the program uses the input from the user to create a spirogrpah based on the number of circles desired.

+## Program Requirements ##

+1. Program must create a spiroraph, using random colors.